jadroman/BookCatalogAspNetWebApi/README.md

 * To run the Blazor app:

-  * Click "Start" dropdown menu from the VS menu
+  * Left click on solution => "Set startup projects"
-  * Choose "Set startup projects..." => "multiple startup projects"
+  * "Multiple startup projects" => "multiple startup projects"
   * Pick two projects: "BookCatalog.API" and "BookCatalog.WebBlz" => "OK"
+  * "BookCatalog.WebBlz" proj => left click "libman.json" => "Restore client-side libraries"
   * Start the app (VS play button)
-  * When app starts, database is created (migrated) with few tables
+  * When app starts, database is created (migration is executed) with few tables
   * Open the database and execute the sql script from the folder "doc => updateDatabase.sql"
-  * Username and password for the app should be in my CV
+  * Username and password for the app should be in my cover letter or proposal